 Brie de Meaux-Style Brie

-Do note that actual Brie de Meaux AOC is, by French law, a raw milk cheese aged fewer than 60 days and is therefore not available in the U.S. Shops claiming to sell Brie de Meaux are not actually doing so.
+Actual Brie de Meaux AOC is, by French law, a raw milk cheese aged fewer than 60 days and is therefore not available in the US.
+Shops claiming to sell Brie de Meaux are not actually doing so.

 Sheep cheese is hardly the everyday cheese for most Americans; as far as common references go, Spanish Manchego and Italian pecorino are it.